My Struggle (Knausgård novels)

 My Struggle (Min kamp) is a series of six autobiographical novels written by Karl Ove Knausgård and published between 2009 and 2011.
 The books cover his private life and thoughts, and unleashed a media frenzy upon their release, with journalists attempting to track down the mentioned members of his family.
 The series has sold half a million copies in Norway alone and has been published in 35 languages.

 Overview

 Karl Ove Knausgård reading from My Struggle at Brooklyn Book Festival in 2012.

-My Struggle is a six-book autobiographical series by Karl Ove Knausgård outlining the "banalities and humiliations of his life", his private pleasures, and his dark thoughts; the first of the series was published in 2009.
+My Struggle is a six-book autobiographical series in which Knausgård outlines the "banalities and humiliations of his life", his private pleasures, and his dark thoughts; the first of the series was published in 2009.
 In 2014 it had sold nearly 500,000 copies in Norway, or one copy for every nine Norwegian adults, and was published in 22 languages.
 The series is 3,600 pages long, and was finished when Knausgård was in his forties.

 Though categorized as fiction, the books situate Knausgård as the protagonist and his actual relatives as the cast, with their names mostly unchanged.
 The books have led some of his relatives to make public statements against their inclusion in Knausgård's novels.